teambit/docs/docs/workspace/03-component-statuses.md

 ### Component pending to be tagged automatically

-Component (not in state new) whose at least one of its dependencies is in modified state.
+Component (not in state new) for whom at least one of its dependencies is in `modified` state.

 ```shell
 $ bit status